 Cabana is a luxury beach club in Repulse Bay.
 With private cabins, indulgent lounge beds, and exclusive onsens (yes, we’re talking about Japanese-style baths), this chilled spot offers an indulgent day of outdoor drinking.
 Expect champagne flowing and the party rolling throughout the weekend…

 This spot is better when you’re armed with your trusted squad.
-Check out the Cabana group packages and sip your merry way through the sunshine.
+Grab fellow mamas and check out the Cabana group packages, before sipping your merry way through the sunshine.

 Cabana, The Pulse, 403-404, 4/F, 28, Beach Road, Repulse Bay, Hong Kong, www.cabana.hk

 Red Sugar is located in the family-friendly Kerry Hotel (part of the Shangri-La Hotels and Resorts group) and offers one of the best angles of the city skyline.
 Whether you’re planning an intimate gathering or an upscale event, the 270 degree view is a welcome backdrop.
 It’s home to an impressive collection of craft beers, an extensive wine selection, oak barrel-aged cocktails and innovative bar snacks.

 Looking to take away?
 The barrel-aged cocktails can be packed in bespoke glass bottles with hand-written labels.
 A perfect personalised present for visiting guests!